10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 Heading to Canggu with kids?
 You’re in for a real treat.
 Bali was our first international family travel destination with our 1-year old infant.
 Everything was a little intimidating, especially with a teething baby that had just started walking.
 Don’t even get me started on the sleep issues.

-That being said, there’s a reason why everyone travels to Bali with children – it’s because Bali is so darn baby-friendly!
 The Balinese staff at almost every place we visited was all too happy to run after our baby and help keep him entertained while we shoveled food into our mouths, and were extremely accommodating with special requests for off-menu baby-friendly meals like steamed vegetables and pasta.

 After some trial-and-error we managed to make the trip work for us – here are some top tips for visiting Bali with a baby.